mainmatter/ember-simple-auth/README.md

 export default OAuth2Bearer.extend();
 ```

-and invoke the session service's `authorize` method with the respective:
+and invoke the session service's `authorize` method with the respective name:

 ```js
 this.get('session').authorize('authenticator:some', () => {